Exclusive Offer: Enjoy Free CARA

 Negative Thoughts

 "Everyone will think I'm stupid."
-"I'll embarrass myself."
 "They're judging me."
 These thoughts trigger anxiety before and during social situations.

 💓